thecary

 Science Behind It

-Inositol (often myo-inositol) is a carbocyclic polyol that plays a crucial role in cell membrane structure and intracellular signaling pathways.
-It acts as a secondary messenger in various biological processes, including insulin signaling, neurotransmission (serotonin, dopamine), and gene expression.
-Its role in insulin sensitivity makes it beneficial for conditions like PCOS and metabolic syndrome.
+Inositol (often myo-inositol) is a carbocyclic polyol that plays a role in cell membrane structure and intracellular signalling.
+It acts as a secondary messenger in various biological processes, including insulin signalling and neurotransmission.
+It is widely studied in the context of mood and metabolic wellness.

 Key Function